Skip to content

 2. Trivia Crack: Best for the Largest Casual Trivia Community

 Trivia Crack is still the default casual trivia app for many people.
-The Google Play listing shows 100M+ downloads and 7M+ reviews, and the App Store listing shows hundreds of thousands of ratings in the US.
+The Google Play listing shows 100M+ downloads and 7.88M reviews, and the US App Store listing shows 746K ratings.

 At a glanceDetails